Frequently Asked Questions

 Why is there a fee to attend?

 To ensure we can accommodate all interested patients and minimize last-minute cancellations, we’ve introduced a registration fee.
-This is the second year we are implementing it, and the $200 clinic registration fee is $50 lower than last year.
-The fee helps secure an accurate headcount and supports planning for an expanded clinic.
-It also honors the donated time of our medical team and ensures every clinic spot is used effectively.
+The fee helps secure an accurate headcount and honors the donated time of our medical team to ensure every clinic spot is used.

-If this fee presents a financial hardship, please reach out to Caitlin at caitlin@dessh.org.
+If this fee presents a financial hardship, please reach out to info@dessh.org.
 We’re here to help.

 4